 A little further along the footpath you will find Hamilton’s newest art mural by Gene Stewart.
-This art piece was commissioned by the Hamilton Gallery and depicts the famous Grampians with their black silhouette on a yellow background.
-Bird silhouettes and coloured spots and shapes also feature on the mural giving it a fun feeling.
+Commissioned by the Hamilton Gallery, this piece depicts the greatness of the Grampians by utilising powerful silhouettes contrasted by vibrant shapes.

 Next stop, only a few metres away on the other side of the wall in the laneway between the Hamilton Library and Mint Ink, you will find an urban mural created by local artist Jesse Shannahan called ‘The Battle Against Mental Illness’.
 Funded through the Council’s Greater Grants program, this mural aims to shed light on the importance of mental health through the relatable form of comic style art.

 Head across the road to ‘Cheap As Chips’ and follow Gray Street down to discover one of Hamilton’s largest murals.
 Giant geometric shapes splay the wall of a once plain brick wall, adding bright fun pops of blue, yellow and orange.

 The famed and fabulous Hamilton Nucleus is up next.
 A gift from local philanthropist, the late Geoff Handbury, the futuristic piece was created by Phil Price.
 Constantly moving and changing shape, the best views of the sculpture can be taken in from the four corners of the road surrounding it.

 Head across the road to the Commonwealth Bank where you will find a woolly wonder.
 The piece ‘Wool Capital of the World’ pays homage to Hamilton’s farming industry and the vast amount of wool produced in the region.
 Ewe will know the sculptures when you see them.